19–25 Oct 2024

 Description

-The research and education community relies on a robust network in order to access the vast amounts of data generated by their scientific experiments.
-The underlying infrastructure connects a few hundreds of sites across the world, which require reliable and efficient transfers of increasingly large datasets.
-These activities demand proactive methods in network management, where potentially severe issues are predicted and circumvented before they can impact the data exchanges.
-Our ongoing research is focused on leveraging both machine learning (ML) and deep learning (DL) methodologies to find patterns that cause network anomalies, predict key performance metrics, and explore the interconnectivity of paths across the networks.
+The research and education community relies on a robust network to access the vast amounts of data generated by scientific experiments.
+The underlying infrastructure connects a few hundred sites worldwide, requiring reliable and efficient transfers of increasingly large datasets.
+These activities demand proactive methods in network management, where potentially severe issues could be predicted and circumvented before they can impact data exchanges.
+Our ongoing research focuses on leveraging deep learning (DL) methodologies, particularly Transformer-based model, to analyze network paths, and explore interconnectivity across networks with the goal to predict key performance metrics.

 Petya Vasileva (University of Michigan (US))